JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 )
 ```

 A plot of cumulative probability functions cannot be done in the same way.
-However, StatsPlots provides keyword argument `func` that allows specifying which function should be plotted for a given distribution
+However, StatsPlots provides the `func` keyword argument  that allows specifying which function should be plotted for a given distribution

 ```@example distr
 plot(Ds;